Dungeons & Dragons: Honor Among Thieves: Tie-in literature and merchandise

 A prequel publishing campaign following various of the film's characters began in February 2023 before the release of Honor Among Thieves.
 Doric is the main character in the young adult novel The Druid's Call (2023) by E.K.
 Johnston, and The Road to Neverwinter (2023) adult novel by Jaleigh Johnson focuses on Edgin Darvis.
 Dungeons & Dragons: Honor Among Thieves—The Feast of the Moon is a 96-page prequel graphic novel which focuses on Edgin and his band of thieves with a back-up story focused on Xenk and the Helmet of Disjunction.
 It was written by Jeremy Lambert and Ellen Boener and drawn by Eduardo Ferigato and Guillermo Sanna.

-The Dungeons & Dragons adventure anthology Keys From the Golden Vault (2023) features a heist set in Revel's End – a maximum-security prison location created for the movie which is located in the fictional Icewind Dale.
+The Dungeons & Dragons adventure anthology Keys from the Golden Vault (2023) features a heist set in Revel's End—a maximum-security prison location created for the movie—which is located in the fictional Icewind Dale.
 While created for the movie, it first appeared in the adventure module Icewind Dale: Rime of the Frostmaiden (2020).
 Wizards of the Coast also released playable Dungeons & Dragons stat blocks for the film's main characters as a free promotion on D&D Beyond.

+Additionally, Hasbro released promotional toys and other merchandise based on the film, such as Monopoly, Dicelings, and Golden Archive action figures.

 Reception

-After the premiere at South by Southwest, A.A.
-Dowd at Chron noted that "the reaction at the Paramount Theatre last night suggests that this could be a bigger hit than plenty have predicted, if word of its canny exploitation of the Marvel model travels fast and far."